famiclone6502/DIY_Datalink_Adapter/README.md

 -  After opening the Timex Datalink software, in the virtual machine settings, use the COM port assigned to the Pico and connect it.
 If you connect before opening the Datalink software, it may remount as a USB drive on the host.
 Be sure the USB device is connected to the host machine, but the serial port it presents to the OS is connected to the VM.
 (Legacy Windows may not be able to directly talk to the USB host device, drivers may not be available to accommodate this.)
 -  Use the Timex Datalink software as normal (2.1d is recommended).

-*If you are trying to use a Pico W, the hardware changed from a GPIO pin to go through the Wi-Fi chip.
-This method does not support the low-latency blinking that is required for this project.
-You would need to use an external LED with a resistor like the Arduino version, and recompile the code to use another GPIO pin.
+*If you are trying to use a Pico W, the internal LED hardware changed from a GPIO pin to go through the Wi-Fi chip.
+This method does not support the low-latency blinking that is required for this project, which is why an external LED is required.

 <img src="DIY_Datalink_pico_software.jpg" width="476"><br>
 # Arduino Version